ImpureCrumpet/cambot-mineflayer-prismarine-viewer/README.md

 3. Return to the bot process; it will continue automatically once the approval completes.
 4. Subsequent runs typically won’t prompt again because tokens are cached by the auth library.

+Important:
+- Before setting up the bot, sign into the official Minecraft Launcher with the Microsoft account that owns Java Edition and launch Java once.
+This ensures your Java profile is created.
+- The bot uses the launcher’s auth cache (profiles folder) by default, so it will share the same login.

 ---

 ### 4. Running